cau-design-pattern-2024/rabbit-escape/INSTALL.md

 You should have 2 separate IntelliJ projects - one for non-Android and (optional) one for Android (see below).
-Avoid loading the directory android into the non-Android project.
+Avoid loading the directory rabbit-escape-ui-android into the non-Android project.

 You will need to run `make dist-swing` before you start.

-There is a video of how to set Rabbit Escape up from a clean git clone here: https://peertube.mastodon.host/videos/watch/11dc5754-7b75-46ea-af62-f983892f882e

 Eclipse
 -------

 There are Eclipse project files, so "File" -> "Import" -> "Existing projects into workspace" should work.
-Avoid the android directory.
+Avoid the rabbit-escape-ui-android directory.

 There is a code formatting profile in doc/eclipse-format.xml.
 You can import it in Window -> Preferences -> Java -> Code Style -> Formatter